SohamChhapre/Automatic-Ticket-generator-and-Mailer/README.md

 # Automatic-Ticket-generator-and-Mailer

-Reads data from csv file and then generate QRCODE for each corresponding rows with the given numbers of attribute and Template of the ticket is written in html which can be customised.Using the template pdf is generated at runtime and attached with the mail which contains mail body and subject.
+Reads data from csv file and then generate QRCODE for each corresponding rows with the given numbers of attribute and Template of the ticket is written in html which can be customised.Using the template pdf is generated at runtime and attached with the mail which contains mail body and sends with the help of SMTP protocol.